BroadbandForum/obbaa/docs/installing/index.md

 -   The pre-requisites needed for a development environment

--   How to obtain and synchronize code base
+-   How to obtain and synchronize the code base

--   How to build code base in order to generate a deployable image
+-   How to build the code base in order to generate a deployable image

 Users should be able to understand: